Think you couldn’t possibly love steak anymore? Wait until you try it smoked. Check out this recipe for perfectly medium rare Smoked Tri Tip.

 Long popular in California, the rest of the country is falling in love with the hindquarter muscle known as the Tri-Tip (or if you wanna be real fancy, tensor fasciae latae).
 Unlike a brisket which needs many hours of cooking to break down, the tri-tip is best cooked to a medium rare, like a steak.
 It has a little more chew than traditional steaks like strip or tenderloin, but a whole bunch of flavor.

 Triangular in shape (hence the name), the muscle is hefty enough that it also lends itself to being smoked whole.
-Here’s the part that makes it extra awesome – unlike so many low’n’slow cuts, tri tip can be ready in just about two hours.
+Here’s the part that makes it extra awesome – unlike so many low’n’slow cuts, tri tip can be ready in just about an hour.
 CUE THE CELEBRATORY ANGEL SONG!

-The point is, particularly when you are dealing with rare or medium rare, the quality of the raw beef is directly proportionate to the eating quality of the finished dish.
+When it comes to buying tri tip, as always the message is to buy the best quality grade beef you can afford.
+Particularly when you are dealing with rare or medium rare, the quality of the raw beef is directly proportionate to the eating quality of the finished dish.
 It’s logic, not rocket science.
-I used Snake River Farms American Wagyu Tri Tip for this recipe – and you can see my the pictures just how luscious and marbled it was.
+The more marbled the tri tip, the more luxurious the eating experience.

 You can use any sort of smoker for this recipe (even a grill that is hacked to put out a little smoke).
 For low and slow I use my JP Signature Pitts & Spitts offset smoker- I reckon you could fit about 40 tri tips in that thing!
 I also recommend you get yourself a decent thermometer if you’re going to attempt meat cookery, because internal temp is everything!
 I use a Smoke device when, well, smoking, which monitors the internal temperature remotely.
 You’ll also notice that I recommend cooking it to the “medium” side of “medium rare” – this slightly tougher cut eats better when it’s cooked a teeny bit more.